Welcome to my April/May 2019 Principal WEB Message!

-Aloha Hickam Elementary School Family, Friends and Community.
+Aloha Hickam Elementary School Family, Friends and Community!

-Speaking of strong rotating winds, this year, our SY 2018-2019 theme is: Inspiring the Leader in Us.
+Once again, this year, our SY 2018-2019 theme is: Inspiring the Leader in Us.
 We’ve been using the extended metaphor of the Wizard of Oz movie.
 Over 75 years ago, MGM studios produced a beloved movie based on L. Frank Baum’s book, The Wonder Wizard of Oz.
 The characters search for a brain, a heart, courage and leadership.
 After traveling the Yellow Brick road and overcoming obstacles, each character discovers that they had what they needed within themselves.

 As always, feel free to contact us at the school with any questions, comments or good news to share.
 We value your input and always appreciate hearing from you.